rushikesh9/OrderFill/README.md

 # About
-The script code uses AutoIt script to control screen movements for sending orders from Amibroker to Nest Trader
+OrderFill uses AutoIt scripts to control screen movements for sending orders to Nest Trader can be used with any program that supports shellexecute  command (metatrader/amibroker/excel/etc)

-read more about AutoIt here
+Read more about AutoIt scripts https://www.autoitscript.com/site/
-https://www.autoitscript.com/site/

-Only for buying,
-For selling, short covering modify the code and compile different executable.
-In sendorder.au just change f1 to f2 on line 29, use this exe for selling

 # How-To

-1: Copy appropriate exes (x86/x64) to  C:\Orders, Path should look like "C:\Orders\Config.exe"

-2: Add the code in include.txt at the end of your AFL strategy/trading system
+1: Make sure all files are in the same directory
+2: Use OrderConfig.exe to set your preferences for scrip to trade

-3: Confirm if buy price is same as your strategy with testrun.exe
+3: Test run your code with TestRun.exe

-4: Use SendOrder.exe instead of TestRun.exe for live trading
+4: Use OrderFire at the end of your code to run on live mode

-5: Run the program and see if the order box is being filled as per your preference. (make sure run as admin/etc is on)
+5: The code checks last modified buy/sell txt file to determine to buy/sell conduction.

 # Bugs

-this script is tested in a limited environment and the possibility of errors/bugs could be present.

-# Support/Future Development

-To Do

-Create single executable for both buying/selling Create a better interface
-Add an option for executing multiple orders/closing orders partly
+#About

-if you have any issues or if your interested in this project, contact me via twitter https://twitter.com/rushikesh0009
+If your interested in this project and want to help make this tool better contact me https://twitter.com/rushikesh0009